 There are many places in and around the town of Senapati and elsewhere in the district for the tourists to visit and these include Maram Khullen, Yangkhullen, Mao, Liyai, Makhel, Purul, Kaubru Mountain and Houdu Koide Biisho amongst others.
 Every year thousands of tourists from the country and different parts of the world come to this place and are left amazed by the variety of tourist spots that this place has on offer.

 Senapati has been blessed with diverse flora and fauna which is a delight to experience.
-With 80% of the district under the cover of forests you can come across some of the most rate plant and animal species during your trip to this place.
-Some of the herbs found in this place include Adiantum flabellulatum Linn, Abrus precatorius Linn, and Elsholtzia ciliate which find their way into the local medicine.
+With 80% of the district under the cover of forests, you can come across some of the most rare plant and animal species during your trip to this place.
+Some of the herbs found in this place include Adiantum flabellulatum Linn, Abrus precatorius Linn and Elsholtzia ciliata, which find their way into the local medicine.
 Many migratory birds can also be seen flocking this place during the winter months.

-There are many communities which make up the population of Senapati district and the town, and they include the Mao, Tangkhul, Maram, Kuki, Zemai, Vaiphei, Chiru, Chothe, and Meetei.
+There are many communities which make up the population of Senapati district and the town, and they include the Mao, Tangkhul, Maram, Kuki, Zemai, Vaiphei, Chiru, Chothe and Meetei.
 Each of these communities has their distinctive way of life in terms of the clothes that they wear and their local delicacies.
 Christianity is the predominant religion in this place.
-There are also followers of the traditional religion which is close to Hinduism and also followers of Islam all living in peace and harmony.
-Languages spoken in this place include Aimol, a Sino-Tibetan and Meitie.
+There are also followers of the traditional religion, which is close to Hinduism, and followers of Islam all living in peace and harmony.
+Languages spoken in this place include Aimol, a Sino-Tibetan and Meitei.

 Senapati can be reached by air, train and road.

-October and early November and the Summer is the best time to visit Senapati.
+October, early November and the summer are the best times to visit Senapati.